solitaryreaper/Instacart-Shopper/README.md

 5.  **DB Schema** : https://github.com/solitaryreaper/Instacart-Shopper/tree/master/shopper/instacart_shopper/migrations
     * Auto-generated using Django ORM database migrations.

-## Scalability
+## Scalability/Design Tradeoffs
 The following ideas can help in scaling the analytics component for faster response time, even when the data size explodes.
   1. **Caching**
     Since the funnel API is an expensive grouping API, we can cache the results of this API for faster response times.
-Django has support for many caching mechanisms like *Memcached* etc. for the same.
+Django has support for many caching mechanisms like *Memcached*, *local memory caching* etc. for the same.
 Depending on the            business requirements of the API and the staleness threshold, we can tune the cache eviction policy.

+    In the current implementation, cache eviction has been set to 5 minutes and caching policy uses local memory for caching.

+    * If business is fine with seeing slightly stale grouped date for shoppers, then we can increase the cache eviction interval to get more cache hits and hence better API response times.
+But, if the requirement is to get most recent data, then this interval has to be decreased further, leading to more cache misses.
+    * If the number of entries to be cached is very high, then local-memory caching used for development purpose might not suffice because a lot of cache eviction might happen because of LRU policy.
+In such a case, using a distributed cache like
+    *Memcached* migth be a better fit.

   2. **Date-based Indexing and database partitioning** We also want to optimize the time taken for running the date-range queries.
 This can be done by creating index on the date column.
 The range-based nature of the funnel API queries would fit very well against the BTree indices.
 Also, date-based        paritioning of the database might help speed up the query , depending on the nature of executed queries.

 ## Screenshots
 Screenshots for the various web application states and API's have been hosted here : https://github.com/solitaryreaper/Instacart-Shopper/tree/master/screenshots